Applied Mathematics at University of Pittsburgh - Pittsburgh Campus

-How Much Do Applied Math Graduates from UAlbany Make?
+How Much Do Applied Math Graduates from Pitt Make?

-The median salary of applied math students who receive their bachelor's degree at UAlbany is $57,316.
-This is great news for graduates of the program, since this figure is 11% higher than the national average of $51,707 for all applied math bachelor's degree recipients.
+The median salary of applied math students who receive their bachelor's degree at Pitt is $50,312.
+Unfortunately, this is lower than the national average of $51,707 for all applied math students.

-Take a look at the following statistics related to the make-up of the applied math majors at University at Albany.
+Take a look at the following statistics related to the make-up of the applied math majors at University of Pittsburgh - Pittsburgh Campus.

-The following table and chart show the race/ethnicity for students who recently graduated from University at Albany with a master's in applied math.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pittsburgh - Pittsburgh Campus with a bachelor's in applied math.

 |Race/Ethnicity||Number of Students|

 Careers That Applied Math Grads May Go Into